Vishwas1/voting-daap-2017/README.md

 ## Technology

- So Currently our app is devided into five major component.
+ So our E-voting  app is devided into five major component.

- 1. Ethereum running on AWS Ec2 instance as pvt block.
+ 1. Ethereum running on AWS EC2 instance as pvt block.
  2. Nodejs Admin app Deployed over Heroku
  3. Vuejs Based Mobile app which can be installed as Android build
- 4. A mongo as a service as database
+ 4. A mongo as a service for database
  5. Adhaar Checksum for Adhaar validation (future use India-Stack)

- When an Admin registers we do two things
+ When an Admin registers we do following things

   1. Create an Account on Ethereum server